neo4j-labs/llm-graph-builder/README.md

 CHAT_MODES=""
 ```

-If however you want to specifiy the only vector mode or only graph mode you can do that by specifying the mode in the env:
+If however you want to specify the only vector mode or only graph mode you can do that by specifying the mode in the env:
 ```env
 CHAT_MODES="vector,graph+vector"
 ```